dastra/yii-ztabularinputmanager/README.md

 </tr>
 ```

-The result will be a table of students, with the button for add and delete students
+The result will be a table of students with buttons to add and delete students.